 Then, move on to using specific tools that can help you analyze what keywords your competitors are using successfully.

 All-in-one SEO suites like SEMrush and Ahrefs can analyze competitor domains for keywords that generate a lot of engagement.
 Video-specific tools, like YTCockpit, will do the same more narrowly for video platforms.

-Plus, there are dedicated tools like Rival IQ that can track keywords across social media platforms.
+Plus, there are dedicated tools like Rival IQ that can track keywords across several social media platforms.
 That’s a good way of having a peek at what the content strategy of a successful channel or brand looks like.